 Living Legacy: A Brief Survey of Literature on Dr Goh Keng Swee

-Senior Librarian Timothy Pwee provides a starting point for researchers seeking to understand the legacy of Dr Goh Keng Swee by presenting this survey of resources available at the Lee Kong Chian Reference Library.
+Senior Librarian Timothy Pwee provides a starting point for researchers seeking to understand the legacy of Goh Keng Swee by presenting this survey of resources available at the Lee Kong Chian Reference Library.

-The passing of Dr Goh Keng Swee has sparked renewed interest in the wealth of literature on this renaissance man.
+The passing of Goh Keng Swee has sparked renewed interest in the wealth of literature on this renaissance man.

 Life and Times

 To begin with, a person’s autobiography would be the obvious place to look for information about a person, or failing that, a biography.
-In Dr Goh Keng Swee’s case, although he declined to write his memoirs, his daughterin-law, Tan Siok Sun, published a biography of him, Goh Keng Swee: A Portrait, back in 2007.
+In Goh Keng Swee’s case, although he declined to write his memoirs, his daughter-in-law, Tan Siok Sun, published a biography of him, Goh Keng Swee: A Portrait, back in 2007.
 Tan’s work is a sprinkling of personal vignettes blended into a narrative tracking Goh’s career as drawn largely from published sources.
 This is in contrast with the more journalistic style employed by Asad-ul Iqbal Latif in his 2009 biography of Lim Kim San and, on the other end of the spectrum, Joan Hon’s intensely personal 1984 account of her father, Hon Sui Sen.

-Another source would be the memoirs or biographies of colleagues and subordinates that mention their relationship with Dr Goh.
-For instance, Lee Kuan Yew’s The Singapore Story, Ngiam’s A Mandarin and the Making of Public Policy, Silcock’s A History of Economics Teaching & Graduates or the recorded memories of opponents like his friend Eu Chooi Yip: *浪尖逐梦: 余柱业口述历史档案 *(2006).
+Another source would be the memoirs or biographies of colleagues and subordinates that mention their relationship with Goh.
+For instance, Lee Kuan Yew’s The Singapore Story, Ngiam’s A Mandarin and the Making of Public Policy, Silcock’s A History of Economics Teaching & Graduates or the recorded memories of opponents like his friend Eu Chooi Yip: 浪尖逐梦: 余柱业口述历史档案 (2006).

 Speeches and Papers

 The writing style of The Economics of Modernization also happens to be the most personable of the three works, perhaps because it is largely from the 1960s, when he was still largely addressing lay audiences.
-The second volume, The Practice of Economic Growth, is from the mid—70s when he was Minister of Defence while the last volume covers the late 70s to the early 90s.
+The second volume, The Practice of Economic Growth, is from the mid-70s when he was Minister for Defence while the last volume covers the late 70s to the early 90s.

-Those interested in tracing the early developments in Dr Goh’s life can look to The Economic Front, published in 1940 just before the Japanese invasion of Malaya.
+Those interested in tracing the early developments in Goh’s life can look to The Economic Front, published in 1940 just before the Japanese invasion of Malaya.
 This was his first academic paper (Silcock, p.
 39).
 Another notable piece is his 1956 London School of Economics PhD thesis, Techniques of National Income Estimation in Underdeveloped Territories, with Special Reference to Asia and Africa.
 Though the original is owned by the London School of Economics, a microfilm copy resides with the National University of Singapore Library.

 Finally, yet another significant source of information is the newspapers.
 The most convenient and accessible source of these happens to be The Straits Times as it has been digitised and put online by the National Library at the NewspaperSG (https://eresources.nlb.gov.sg/newspapers/) website.
-However, NewspaperSG coverage ends in 2006, and the twoweek-outpouring of news articles in The Straits Times starting with Dr Goh’s passing on 14 May 2010 is not yet available.
+However, NewspaperSG coverage ends in 2006, and the two-week outpouring of news articles in The Straits Times starting with Goh’s passing on 14 May 2010 is not yet available.
 For that, one can either use the National Library’s microfilm record of the newspapers or depend on the Factiva news database.
 Factiva is also useful for locating articles published in the foreign press over the past two to three decades.

-The author wishes to acknowledge the contributions of Azizah Sidek, Principal Librarian, National Library, in reviewing th is article.
+The author wishes to acknowledge the contributions of Azizah Sidek, Principal Librarian, National Library, in reviewing this article.

 Senior Librarian